Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Image as Treatment

 \subsection{Implementation Details for the Empirical Application}

-We reanalyze the dataset originally compiled by \citet{lindholm2024facial}.
-In that study, the authors collected facial photographs of Danish political candidates, along with their vote totals and background characteristics --- including date of birth, gender, and education --- for the 2021 local and 2022 general elections.
-The initial dataset contained 9,020 candidates.
-However, the authors excluded individuals whose photos were missing, of low quality, or overlaid with text, as well as those who ran uncontested.
-This resulted in a final analytic sample of 7,055 candidates.
-To quantify facial traits, the authors fine-tuned a pre-trained convolutional neural network using the ``One Million Impressions'' dataset \citep{peterson2022deep}, generating estimates for three dimensions of perceived facial characteristics: attractiveness, dominance, and trustworthiness.
+We analyze the UCLA Protest Image Dataset \citep{won2017protest}, which contains 11,659 protest images in total.
+We focus on a subset of 9,316 images with human annotations for multiple attributes collected via Amazon Mechanical Turk (MTurk).
+For objective binary attributes, such as the presence of protest activities or specific visual scene characteristics, each image was independently annotated by two MTurk workers, with disagreements resolved by a third annotator.
+In contrast, perceived violence was measured through pairwise comparisons because it is inherently subjective and continuous.
+Specifically, the original study randomly sampled 58,295 image pairs, with each image appearing in approximately 10 comparisons.
+For each pair, 10 MTurk workers selected the image they perceived as more violent.
+The authors then used the Bradley-Terry model to estimate continuous image-level perceived violence scores, assigning each image a real-valued score between 0 and 1.
+See \citet{won2017protest} for additional details about the dataset.

+In our analysis, we treat nighttime (binary) as the treatment and perceived violence (continuous, ranging from 0 to 1) as the outcome.
+We expect the true causal effect of nighttime on perceived violence to be small because an image can, in principle, be transformed from nighttime to daytime without changing the underlying level of violence, although such a transformation may still influence how violent the image is perceived to be.
+Consequently, after adjusting for other image features, the estimated effect of nighttime on perceived violence should be substantially attenuated.
+This is because nighttime can influence the outcome only through annotators' perceptions rather than through any change in the actual level of violence depicted in the image.

 We implemented our proposed methodology as follows.
-First, we padded each image to a square shape with dimensions of $304 \times 304$ pixels to ensure uniform input size.
-We then regenerated the candidate images using Stable Diffusion version~1.5 \citep{rombach_high-resolution_2022}.
-We extracted the internal representation from the final layer of the diffusion model, prior to the decoder of the variational autoencoder.
-Consistent with Assumption~\ref{det_dec}, we made sure that the decoder is a deterministic function of this internal representation.

-Unlike in the text-based application, we did not apply a pooling operation to reduce dimensionality.
-Instead, we flattened the full internal representation (a tensor of shape $16 \times 16 \times 64$) into a single vector of dimension 16,384, which is substantially smaller than the original image size of $304 \times 304 \times 3 = 277,248$.
+We first regenerated the protest images using Stable Diffusion versions~1.5~and~2.1 \citep{rombach_high-resolution_2022}, then extracted the internal representation from the final layer of the diffusion model, immediately prior to the decoder of variational autoencoder.
+Consistent with Assumption~\ref{det_dec}, we verified that this decoder is a deterministic function of the internal representation.
+Because image dimensions vary across the dataset, we padded all images to $512 \times 512$ before passing them through the Stable Diffusion models.
+The resulting internal representation has dimensionality of $16{,}384 = 64 \times 64 \times 4$, which is substantially smaller than the original image dimensionality of $786{,}432 = 512 \times 512 \times 3$.